segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 We will be developing Angular applications using the AngularCLI.
 AngularCLI is basically a really useful tool for quickly prototyping with bolierplate code; it saves a great deal of manual work (but you could use Angular directly if you want!!).
 We are also going to use a package called LoopBack to scaffold our API and speed up development here.
 We won't be using Loopback at first - but we need to make sure it's installed.

 Once this is in place we will setup our Heroku hosting and make sure we can continiously integrate from our Master Git branch and our live environment.
-This process will ensure we have a fully working
+This process will ensure we have a fully working application at all times!

 ## Basics
 npm (originally short for Node Package Manager) helps us manage JS packages and dependancies.
 We need it to install AngularCLI.
 We will install npm via the master NodeJS package.
 The key steps in this session are to: